-Specific guidance applies under Solvency II in respect of 'Sufficient taxable profit' as, different from IFRS, this refers to Solvency II based profits (before and after a shock event) and not to regular (IFRS-based) profits.
+Specific Solvency II guidance applies to 'Sufficient taxable profit' as, different from IFRS, this refers to Solvency II based profits (before and after a shock event) and not to regular (IFRS-based) profits.

-In order to assess the recoverability of deferred tax, the total deferred tax amount for Solvency II (i.e. deferred tax in the Solvency II balance sheet plus the LACDT on the SCR) must be equal to or lower than the total recoverable deferred tax amount in a Solvency II environment.
+In order to assess the recoverability of deferred tax, the total deferred tax amount for Solvency II (i.e. deferred tax in the Solvency II balance sheet plus the LAC DT on the SCR) must be equal to or lower than the total recoverable deferred tax amount in a Solvency II environment.

-The recoverable amount must be assessed at the legal entity level and may not - except for the Solvency II balance sheet deferred tax asset only - include amounts from other entities in the Group, independent of existing fiscal unities or tax groups.
-While from a legal, tax and economic perspective the recoverability would benefit from the existence of a fiscal unity, and therefore the benefit from a fiscal unity is 'real', the Q&As as published by DNB prohibits reflecting the benefit of a fiscal unity in supporting the LACDT on the SCR.
+The recoverable amount must be assessed at the legal entity level and may not include amounts from other entities in the Group, independent of existing fiscal unities or tax groups.
+While from a legal, tax and economic perspective the recoverability would benefit from the existence of a fiscal unity, and therefore the benefit from a fiscal unity is 'real', the Solvency II requirements prohibits reflecting the benefit of a fiscal unity in supporting the LAC DT on the SCR.
 The fiscal unity may be reflected in supporting the deferred tax asset in the Solvency II balance sheet.